Home General country informationSpain – General info

 Geography

 Spain occupies about four-fifths of the Iberian Peninsula, which still includes Portugal, Andorra and Gibraltar.
-The Pyrenees form a natural border with France in the northeast.
-The national territory also includes the Balearic Islands south of Barcelona in the Mediterranean (Mallorca, Menorca, Ibiza and Formentera) and the Canary Islands off the west coast of Africa.
-Last but not least, there are the Spanish enclaves Ceuta, Chafarinas, Melilla and Ladu, all located in North Africa.
+The Pyrenes form a natural border with France in the northeast.
+The national territory also includes the Balearic Islands (Mallorca, Menorca, Ibiza and Formentera) southeast of Barcelona in the Mediterranean Sea and the Canary Islands off the west coast of Africa.
+Not to be forgotten and named as problem carriers are the Spanish enclaves of Ceuta, Chafarinas, Melilla and Ladu, all of which are located in North Africa.

-Spain is a very mountainous country and lies on average 610 m above sea level.
-The approximately 400 km long Pyrenean range from the Basque Country in the northwest to the Mediterranean Sea.
-Some peaks reach a height of more than 3000 m.
-The highest point is the Pico de Aneto is at 3404 m.
+Spain is a very mountainous country and is located on average 610 m above sea level.
+The Pyrenes, which are around 400 km long, stretch from the Basque Country in the northwest to the Mediterranean Sea.
+Some peaks reach an altitude of more than 3000 m.
+The highest elevation is the Pico de Aneto with 3404 m.

 Inland is the Meseta, a huge 600-800 m high plateau.
-It is divided by numerous sierras.
-In the northwest and north of Meseta is bounded by the Cantabrian Mountains and the Iberian outskirts. in the south, the Sierra Morena connects.
-Beyond the Sierra Morena lies the Guadalquivir Valley.
+It is divided by numerous Sierras.
+To the northwest and north, the Meseta is bordered by the Cantabrian Mountains and the Iberian Mountains. to the south is the Sierra Morena, and beyond the Sierra Morena is the Guadalquivir Valley.

-The mountainous landscape of Galicia is located on the heavily rugged Atlantic coast in the north of the Iberian Peninsula.
+The mountainous landscape of Galicia is located on the highly rugged Atlantic coast in the north of the Iberian Peninsula.

-The Sierra Nevada southeast of Granada in Andalusia is part of the parallel to the Mediterranean Cordillera.
-The highest mountain of the Spanish mainland lies in this mountain range.
+The Sierra Nevada Mountains southeast of Granada in Andalusia are part of the Cordilleras that run parallel to the Mediterranean Sea.
+The highest mountain on the Spanish mainland is located in this mountain range.
 It is the Mulhacn with 3481 meters.

-All of Spain’s coasts are just under 3,500 km long.
+All coasts of Spain together are almost 3500 km long.
 The Mediterranean coast stretches from the French border in the north to the Rock of Gibraltar in the south.
-The Strait of Gibraltar connects the Mediterranean and the Atlantic and separates Spain from North Africa.
+The Strait of Gibraltar connects the Mediterranean and Atlantic Oceans, separating Spain from North Africa.

-Spain has countless cultural and tourist attractions such as Seville, Barcelona, Toledo, Madrid, Girona, etc. In addition, it has scenic sights and bathing paradises such as the Mediterranean coasts, the Balearic Islands, the Canary Islands etc.
+Spain is endowed with countless cultural and must-see places such as Seville, Barcelona, Toledo, Madrid, Girona, etc. In addition, it has scenic attractions and bathing paradises such as the Mediterranean coasts, the Balearic Islands, the Canary Islands, etc.

 Parliamentary monarchy since 1978.
 Constitution of 1978.
-Two-Chamber Parliament (Cortes Generales): House of Representatives (Congreso de los Diputados) with 350 deputies and Senate (Senado) with 259 senators.
-Head of State: King Juan Carlos I, since 1975.
+Bicameral parliament (Cortes Generales): Chamber of Deputies (Congreso de los Diputados) with 350 deputies and Senate (Senado) with 259 senators.
+Head of state: King Juan Carlos I, since 1975.

 The official language is Spanish (Castilian).
-Catalan, Galician and Basque are regionally distributed; in tourist areas z.
-T. English and German.
+Catalan, Galician and Basque are regionally distributed; in tourist areas partly English and German.

 Roman Catholic (94%); Muslim, Protestant and Jewish minorities.

-Spain / Balearic Islands: CET.
-Last Sunday in March until last Sunday in October: CET + 1 (summer time).
+Spain/Balearic Islands: CET.
+Last Sunday in March to last Sunday in October: CET + 1 (Daylight Saving Time).

-Difference to Central Europe is in winter and in summer in each case 0 hours.
+The difference to Central Europe is 0 hours in winter and summer.

 Canary Islands: CET -1.
 Last Sunday in March to last Sunday in October: CET (summer time).

-Difference to Central Europe is in winter and in the summer each -1 hours.
+The difference to Central Europe is -1 hour in winter and in summer.

 Money and price level

-In Spain, the EURO is the means of payment.
-In Spain, the overall price level is somewhat lower than in Germany.
-In the holiday strongholds, however, it is often more expensive.
+in Spain the EURO is a means of payment, in Spain the overall average price level is somewhat lower than in the FRG.
+However, it is often more expensive in the holiday strongholds.

-IDD.
-The public phones work with coins and prepaid cards of the Telefonica, which you can buy in the tobacco shops.
+Self-dialing long-distance service.
+The public telephones work with Telefonica coins and prepaid cards, which can be bought in the tobacco shops.

-Traveling by car requires time and leisure, but all routes are already developed as highways today.
-The journey through France is linked to high motorway tolls.
-But in Spain are now charged fees for the use of the highway, but significantly lower.
-If you have time, you should drive over the country lanes, which often means only 300 km per day.
-But then you should travel according to the motto: The way is the goal.
+Travelling by car requires time and leisure, but all routes are already developed as motorways.
+Travelling through France is associated with high motorway tolls.
+But in Spain, too, fees are now charged for the use of motorways, but they are significantly lower.
+If you have time, you should drive on the country roads, but this often means only 300 km a day.
+But then you should travel according to the motto: The journey is the destination.

 Spanish Tourist Office